influxdata/docs-v2/content/influxdb/v2.1/api-guide/guides-outline.md

 ### IoT Center: register and list IoT devices

+The IoT Center **Device Registrations** page lists registered IoT devices and lets you register new devices.
-In IoT Center, a **registered device** is a virtual or physical IoT device with a matching InfluxDB authorization.
+In IoT Center, a **registered device** is a virtual or physical IoT device with a unique InfluxDB authorization.
-The **Device Registrations** page lists registered IoT devices and lets you register new devices.
-For each registered device, you can view the dashboard and configuration or remove the device.
+For each registered device, you can do the following:
+- view a dashboard with data visualizations
+- view configuration
+- remove the device

 ### IoT Center: register a device

-When you register a new device, IoT Center creates an InfluxDB **authorization** with the device ID and write permission to your configured bucket.
+When you click the "Register" button, IoT Center takes the following steps to create an InfluxDB **authorization**:
-IoT Center uses the constant `DESC_PREFIX` (`= "IoT Center: "`) to identify and retrieve registered devices.

-1. When you click the "Register" button, IoT Center UI calls the `/api/devices/DEVICE_ID` IoT Center API endpoint.
+1. IoT Center UI calls the `/api/devices/DEVICE_ID` IoT Center server endpoint.
-2. IoT Center server app calls the `/api/v2/authorizations` InfluxDB API endpoint to find an authorization with the description **IoT Center: `DEVICE_ID`**.
+2. IoT Center server queries the `INFLUX_BUCKET_AUTH` bucket to find a `deviceauth` point with the device ID.
-3. If no authorization exists (i.e., the device is not registered), IoT Center server app sends a `POST` request to the `/api/v2/authorizations` InfluxDB API endpoint to create an authorization with the description **IoT Center: `DEVICE_ID`** and write permission to the configured bucket (`INFLUX_BUCKET`).
+3. If no point exists (i.e., the device is not registered), IoT Center server sends a `POST` request to the `/api/v2/authorizations` InfluxDB API endpoint to create an authorization with the description **IoT Center: `DEVICE_ID`** and write permission to the configured bucket (`INFLUX_BUCKET`).
-4. You configure your device to use the authorization's API token to authenticate to InfluxDB.

-{{% note %}}

-In InfluxDB Cloud, use the `/api/v2/authorizations` InfluxDB API endpoint to view the API token for your device.

-{{% api-endpoint method="GET" endpoint="/api/v2/authorizations" %}}

-You can't view API tokens in InfluxDB Cloud UI.

-{{% /note %}}
+4. After receiving the new authorization, IoT Center server sends a `POST` request with the authorization details and the `INFLUX_BUCKET_AUTH` bucket to the `/api/v2/write` InfluxDB API endpoint.

 #### Example: create a device authorization